TomPace101/nanopore_diffusion/new_notes.md

 - Customization:
   - DONE a request that can monkey-patch itself
   - allow user to specify python files containing classes that can be added to yaml registry

+# BUGS
+- Simultaneous requests may create a new directory for the temporary request input files.
+  But cleanup won't remove this directory if that's the case.